dantecatalfamo/wireguard-config-manager/README.md

-  keepalive <name1> <name2> <seconds>        Set the persistent keepalive time between two interfaces set       <name> <field>  [value]          Set a value for a field on an interface dump      <directory>                      Export all configuration files to a directory bash                                       Print bash completion code to stdout
+  keepalive <name1> <name2> <seconds>        Set the persistent keepalive time between two interfaces set       <name> <field>  [value]          Set a value for a field on an interface dump      <directory>                      Export all configuration files to a directory dump      -                                Dump all interfaces as JSON to stdout bash                                       Print bash completion code to stdout
 fields:
   name